-Aston Martin: 2022 Italian Grand Prix
+Aston Martin: 2023 Mexico City Grand Prix

+With both Lance Stroll and Fernando Alonso retiring from the 2023 Mexico Grand Prix, Aston Martin recorded their third double DNF in Formula 1.
 At the 2022 Italian Grand Prix, Aston Martin recorded their first double DNF since their championship debut at the 1959 Dutch Grand Prix, when both Roy Salvadori and Carroll Shelby failed to finish.

 Prior to becoming Aston Martin, the Silverstone-based team’s most recent double retirement came at the 2020 Bahrain Grand Prix, when both Racing Point drivers failed to cross the finish line.
 Lance Stroll’s car was flipped over on the third lap of the race, while Sergio Perez retired with power unit issues when running in the podium positions in the closing stages of the race.

-Alfa Romeo: 2022 British Grand Prix
+McLaren: 2022 Sao Paulo Grand Prix

 Ferrari: 2022 Azerbaijan Grand Prix